ReferralCandy/woocommerce-referralcandy/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Orders created from the Woocommerce dashboard are now registered in the ReferralCandy dashboard
+* Referrals for cancelled / refunded orders are now removed as well from the ReferralCandy dashboard

 = 1.3.7 =
 * Fixed issue where orders with spaces in the names or have no name at all produce checksum errors